- Central America

 - Be a Hero

 Marsupials have similar characteristics to other mammals, such as middle ear bones, true hair, and mammary glands.
-Their most distinguishing characteristic is the front pouch, which acts as a protection to their young, as well as contains several nipples for the young to feed as they develop.
-Marsupials are also unable to communicate between their left and right brain hemispheres.
+Their most distinguishing characteristic, however, is their front pouch.
+The pouch acts as a protective sleeve for their young, as well as contains several nipples for the young to feed as they develop.

 Because of their inability to develop complex placentas, a developing marsupial is born much earlier than other mammals.
 The infant marsupial, referred to as a joey, is born hairless, blind, and very tiny.
 The joey then makes its way to the pouch where it will stay for an extended time to develop and mature.